filippo-fornai/minimal-loop-gallery/src/assets/loopSrc/README.md

-This folder must be populated by .blend and mp4 in pair (.mp4 correspondant to the .blend)
+This folder must be populated by mp4
+(.mp4 correspondant to the .blend files)